 Hiring a Manager Turns a Marginal Return into a Loss

 The tables above assume self-management, which is the default the dashboard shows.
-For a 3-bed house, hiring a short-term rental manager typically adds around $7,165 in annual fees, which is roughly 20% of gross revenue.
+For a 3-bed house, hiring a short-term rental manager typically adds around $7,200 in annual fees, which is roughly 20% of gross revenue.
 That drops the short-term net yield from -0.4% to -1.2%, deepening the loss for any investor who is not prepared to handle guest communication, cleaning logistics, and listing optimisation personally.

 Tax Implications: Schedule E and 27.5-Year Depreciation

 US short-term rental income is typically reported on Schedule E (or Schedule C if services rise to the level of a hotel operation), and the IRS allows 27.5-year straight-line depreciation on the building portion of the property.
-For a Long Island 3-bed house at $890,000, the depreciable building value is around $578,500 (roughly 65% of sale price, with the rest allocated to non-depreciable land), producing an annual depreciation deduction of approximately $21,036.
+For a Long Island 3-bed house at $890,000, the depreciable building value is around $579,000 (roughly 65% of sale price, with the rest allocated to non-depreciable land), producing an annual depreciation deduction of approximately $21,000.
 This deduction can offset rental income and, in many cases, turn a modest paper loss into a meaningful after-tax positive.

 New York does levy a state income tax, and New York City residents face an additional local layer, so the after-tax outcome depends heavily on the investor's marginal rate.
 The dashboard calculates after-tax net income using your federal bracket and assumes the standard depreciation treatment.
-Always verify with a CPA before filing; passive activity loss rules and material-participation tests interact in non-obvious ways with short-term rental tax treatment.
+Always verify with a CPA before filing; passive activity loss rules and material-participation tests interact in non-obvious ways with short-term stays tax treatment.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of May 2026.

-Explore Long Island in the dashboard
+Take Long Island further in the dashboard

-View Long Island →Need full filtering and saved scenarios?
+Open Long Island →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.